 Click here for my article about how to complete this form.

-- Certified grade transcript for each academic year of the last university attended.
+- Academic transcript for each academic year of the last university attended, issued by your university or national government.
 This must show the grading scale and all grades earned in each class.
 If enrolled in graduate school, you must also submit your undergraduate transcript.
 If you transferred universities or studied abroad, you will likely also be required to submit your pre-transfer transcript or the transcript from your study abroad university.

 - Certificate of graduation or degree.
 A copy attested by an official at the university will be accepted as an original.
 Do not submit your original diploma as submitted documents will not be returned to you!